 While the cycle is running, you'll see the sequence of events displayed at the bottom of the application display.
-When the cycle is complete, the message "Analysis Complete" is displayed.
+When the cycle is complete, the application displays the message "Analysis Complete."

 5. Once the cycle is complete, you'll see the displayed results.
 The example below shows a four plot display with the summary table of the numerical results.